 Any scholarship awarded by the Notre Dame Law School is automatically renewed as long as the student stays in good academic standing.
 To be eligible for federal loan assistance, students must file the FAFSA each year.

 Am I able to meet with a financial aid counselor?

-The staff in the University’s Office of Financial Aid is available to talk with students about their questions or concerns related to their financial aid.
+The staff in the University’s Office of Financial Aid is available to talk with students about their questions or concerns related to their financial aid, particularly student loans.
 If you have extenuating circumstances, or more detailed questions, please email or call the office to schedule an appointment with a financial aid counselor.

 Is scholarship assistance available for law students?